Chasmiccoder/seashell/README.md

-# seashell
+# seashell 🐚
 A simple shell written in C :)

-Features:
+## Features
-exit
+* exit
-echo (handling quotes as well)
+* echo (handling quotes as well)

-TODOS:
+* clear
+* pwd
+* cd (with flags like '.' '..' './' '/' '~/')

+### Dev Corner -
+Keep in mind:
-make sure to handle all TODOs within the project make sure to deallocate dynamically allocated memory make sure to fully tokenize a string before moving on to another segment (when using strtok) [or save it to a buffer]
+make sure to handle all TODOs within the project
+make sure to deallocate dynamically allocated memory
+make sure to fully tokenize a string before moving on to another segment (when using strtok) [or save it to a buffer]

 Bugs/Features
-handle tabs (echo)
-echo echo not working
-echo "hello   world" asklas asas fasf - not working
+handle tabs (echo) [remove all tabs] echo echo not working echo "hello   world" asklas asas fasf - not working
 If someone gives ~/dir, it should take it as ~ (home) as the location of the shell